OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ### Seed

-A Seed links together the publisher site identity and one to many transaction id.
+A Seed is a unique identifier, linking together the publisher site identity and one to many transaction id.

 ### Transmission Requests

+A Transmission Request is a request sent by a participant sharing the User Id and Preferences to another participant, for this receiver to commit to respect the preferences of the user.

+A Transmission Request links together:
+- a Seed
+- a sender identity
-A Transmission Request links together a Seed, a sender identity, and an array of Transmission Results (see below).
+- an array of Transmission Results (see below)

 Participants sending User Id and Preferences with bid requests must include a Transmission Request alongside that communication.

 ### Transmission Responses

+A Transmission Response is a response of a receiver to a sender for User Id and Preferences.
+It expresses the commitment of the receiver to respect the preferences of the user.

+A Transmission Response links together:
+- the receiver identity
+- the status of the Transmission
+- zero to many associations between a Transaction Id and Content Id depending if the receiver offers potential ad content itself
-A Transmission Response links together a receiver identity, one to many transaction id, associated to zero to many content id, and a tree of Transmission Results (see below).
+- a tree of Transmission Results (see below)

 Participants which have made use of User Id and Preferences must send a Transmission Response alongside their bid response, to the entity that sent them the User Id and Preferences.